abhishek1235/archetypes/README.md

 ## Known issues
 1. Occasional issue with shutting down Jetty after using an Launchpad based archetype

-## Planned tasks
+## Planned tasks / open issues
-1. Enable JMX on local Jetty and Tomcat instances
+1. See is there anythiung we need to do to enable JMX on local Jetty and Tomcat instances by default
 2. Refactor PTC Camel route to get address as input parameter
+3. Make sure all sample Camel routes are working fine
+4. Refactor out sample Camel routes in Mosaic references and then pull them from there
-3. Add better initial test configuration
+5. Add better initial test configuration
-4. Add documentation generation configuration
+6. Add documentation generation configuration
-5. Fix jetty shutdown issue
+7. Fix jetty shutdown issue
-6. Fix ES proejct archetype to properly run integration tests
+8. Fix ES proejct archetype to properly run integration tests
+9. LESS autocompile vith Mosaic Tools grunt script
+10. Default static bundle template per ES strategy to be included in all portal archetypes
+11. Include Mosaic reference bundle in all portal archetypes